remix-run/remix/docs/tutorials/blog.md

 Data loading is built in to Remix.

-If your web dev background is primarily in the last few years you're probably used to creating two things here: an API route to provide data and a frontend component that consumes it.
+If your web dev background is primarily in the last few years, you're probably used to creating two things here: an API route to provide data and a frontend component that consumes it.
 In Remix your frontend component is also its own API route and it already knows how to talk to itself on the server from the browser.
 That is, you don't have to fetch it.

-If your background is a bit farther back than that with Rails, PHP, etc. Then you can think of your Remix routes as backend views using React for templating, but then they know how to seamlessly hydrate in the browser to add some flair.
+If your background is a bit farther back than that with MVC web frameworks like Rails, then you can think of your Remix routes as backend views using React for templating, but then they know how to seamlessly hydrate in the browser to add some flair instead of writing detached jQuery code to dress up the user interactions.
 It's progressive enhancement realized in its fullest.
+Additionally, your routes are their own controller.

 So let's get to it and provide some data to our component.